playframework/playframework/documentation/manual/working/commonGuide/configuration/ws/DebuggingSSL.md

 ## Verbose Debugging

-To see the behavior of WS SSL, you can configuring the SLF4J logger `play.api.libs.ws.ssl` for debug output.
-For example, in Logback you would configure:
+To see the behavior of WS SSL, you can configure the SLF4J logger `play.api.libs.ws.ssl` for debug output.
+For example, if you are using Logback, in `conf/logback.xml` you would configure:

 ```
 <logger name="play.api.libs.ws.ssl" value="DEBUG"/>